Data efficient surrogate modeling for engineering design: Ensemble-free batch mode deep active learning for regression: Approach

+To design the acquisition function $\mathcal{A}$, we employ a neural network referred to as the \textit{teacher} (classifier).
+The surrogate model, termed the \textit{student} network, is the one we seek to train; it learns the simulator’s behavior (\textit{student}: $\mathcal{X} \mapsto \mathcal{Y}$), while the teacher network guides sample selection for labeling in the next iteration based on the student’s performance and approximates the acquisition function $\mathcal{A}$.

+Active learning proceeds iteratively—at each step, both networks are trained.
+The student is trained using the labeled dataset up to the current iteration, $(\mathcal{X}_{\text{labeled}}, \mathcal{Y}_{\text{labeled}})$, which is further divided into training and validation subsets.
+After training on the training portion, we evaluate the student on the validation subset and generate a custom dataset by labeling the predicted outputs based on fractional error $\epsilon \in [0,1]$.

+The threshold value $\alpha$ is a user-defined parameter representing the maximum allowable fractional error per test sample.
+A prediction is considered accurate if its error is below $\alpha$; otherwise, it is marked as inaccurate.
+In our experiments, we set $\alpha = 0.05$ (i.e., ±5\% error), which corresponds to a nominal tolerance commonly accepted in engineering design practice.

+Based on this criterion, we assign each sample a binary failure label $F: \mathcal{X}_{\text{labeled}} \rightarrow \{0, 1\}$, where $F = 0$ indicates acceptable accuracy and $F = 1$ denotes a failure.
+We refer to this custom dataset as the \textit{student test report}.
+This methodology extends naturally to multi-output regression by applying a logical AND operation across all outputs to determine the overall failure indicator $F$.

-Using the labeled binary failure outcome data ($\mathcal{D}_{labeled}$), the teacher network is trained to learn a failure probability distribution of the student on the entire design space ($\mathcal{DS}$).
-Due to $0/1$ prediction, this problem is converted into classification problem.
-The failure probability guides the sampling in the next iteration to the regions in $\mathcal{DS}$ on which the student network has poor performance/ high likelihood to fail.
-At each iteration of learning, we retrain the student and teacher networks on further evaluated samples at each iteration until we exhaust our budget for iterations (refer to figure \ref{fig:st}).
+Using the \textit{student test report}, the teacher network is trained to learn a failure probability distribution of the student over the entire design space ($\mathcal{DS}$).
+The teacher network models the failure probability and guides the sampling in the next iteration toward regions in $\mathcal{DS}$ where the student network has poor performance/high likelihood of failure.
+At each iteration of learning, we retrain both the student and teacher networks on newly evaluated samples until we exhaust our total budget (refer to Figure~\ref{fig:st}).

-Due to classification job of teacher, we used a smaller teacher neural network in comparison to student neural network because creating a coarse approximation of the decision boundary is a simpler job than creating a nonlinear regression manifold in a given design domain.
-By leveraging the GPU implementation of a neural network, we can make inferences on thousands of samples at a cost negligible to running the costly simulation.
-With the knowledge of the failure probability of the student network, it is possible to identify at each iteration, what are the samples $x \in DS$ on which student network has the highest likelihood to fail.
+Since the teacher performs a classification task, it uses a smaller neural network than the student, as approximating a decision boundary is simpler than learning a complex regression manifold.
+Leveraging GPU acceleration, the teacher can efficiently evaluate thousands of samples with minimal computational cost compared to running the full simulation.
+Using the predicted failure probabilities, we can identify the samples $x \in \mathcal{DS}$ where the student is most likely to fail in each iteration.